 The applicant provided a Plan and Sections exhibit on June 6, 2019.
-This exhibit delineates an additional parcel west of Road B which eliminates the dwellings that were conceptually shown on the TCP1 submitted with this PPS application.
-The PPS and TCP1 shall be revised to incorporate the layout shown on the exhibit, as recommended by the City of Hyattsville.
-It is recommended that the residual parcel west of Road B be designated as a separate parcel.
+This exhibit delineates an additional parcel west of proposed Road B which eliminates the dwellings that were conceptually shown on the TCP1 submitted with this PPS application.
+The PPS and TCP1 should be revised to incorporate the layout shown on the exhibit, as recommended by the City of Hyattsville.
+It is recommended that the residual parcel west of Road B be designated as an outparcel due to its limited size and ability for access.
+Development of this parcel may be considered at the time abutting Parcel 6 is proposed to be redeveloped.

-The comments provided by the City of Hyattsville have been addressed with the review of this PPS, the applicant's Plans and Section Exhibit, are applicable at the time of DSP review, or have been incorporated as conditions of approval.
+The comments provided by the City of Hyattsville have been addressed with the review of this PPS, the applicant's Plans and Section Exhibit, are applicable at the time of DSP review, or have been incorporated as recommended conditions of approval.